staff0rd/documentation/server/metadata-and-reserved-names.md

 ## Stream metadata

-Every stream in Event Store has metadata associated with it.
+Every stream in Event Store has metadata stream associated with it, prefixed by `$$`, so the metadata stream from a stream called `foo` is `$$foo`.
 Event Store allows you to change some values in the metadata, and you can write your own data into stream metadata that you can refer to in your code.

 ### Reserved names